+4. Remove the dipstick and check the fluid level.
+It should be between the upper and lower marks.
 5. If the level is below the lower mark, add fluid into the dipstick hole to bring it to the level between the upper and lower marks.

 Pour the fluid slowly and carefully so you do not spill any.
-Clean up any spills immediately; it could damage components in the engine compartment.
+Clean up any spill immediately; it could damage components in the engine compartment.